Nebraska Methodist Health System Nursing Assistant in Council Bluffs, Iowa

-Current American Heart Association Basic Life Support (BLS) strongly preferred at time of hire, required within 3 months of hire.
+Current American Heart Association or American Red Cross Basic Life Support (BLS) strongly preferred at time of hire, required within 3 months of hire.

 Require the ability to understand and carry out instructions, follow schedules, communicate information, read simple and clear instructions and complete reports.

 Must be able to collect, record, and report patient needs to the appropriate caregiver.

 Requires ability to demonstrate critical thinking skills commensurate with job description.

 Participate in mandatory inservices and continuing education programs as mandated by policies and procedures/external agencies and as directed by supervisor.

 Medium Work - Exerting up to 50 pounds of force